-You know, you don’t have to call it a blog
+You know, you don’t have to call your content a “blog”

 Some types of people read blogs, and some don’t.

-Call it a resource center, or a content library, or a radio show.
+Call it a resource center, content library, or radio show.
 Call it an Interactive Directory of Awesomeness for all I care.

-Labels are important — so if you don’t want to call your self-hosted WordPress site a blog, think of something that will resonate better with your audience.
+Labels are important — so if you don’t want to call your self-hosted content hub a blog, think of something that will resonate better with your audience.

 I promise, I won’t tell.

-Security matters, so make sure you have a really good web host (this becomes increasingly important as you start to get more traffic) and keep WordPress, your theme, and all plugins updated.
+If you opt for creating your website’s blog with a premium WordPress theme for SEO-friendly code, solid security, and professional design, make sure you also have a really good web host (this becomes increasingly important as you start to get more traffic).

 And don’t be tempted to start your blog on anything other than your own domain.
-The few simple hoops you’ll jump through will amply pay off down the line.
-(If you’re intimidated by the technical aspects, Copyblogger contributor Pam Wilson has a nice resource for getting started with WordPress.)
+The few simple hoops you’ll initially jump through will amply pay off down the line.

 Drive all of your traffic to your content hub

-That’s great … just make sure you’re sending them back to your blog.
+That’s great … just make sure you’re sending them back to your website.

-Excellent strategy — be sure it’s loaded with plenty of links to great material on your blog.
+Excellent strategy … be sure it’s loaded with plenty of links to great material on your website.

 Putting out a traditionally published book — the kind made out of dead trees?

-Include links to landing pages on your blog designed to create lasting relationships with those readers.
+Include links to landing pages on your website designed to create lasting relationships with those readers.

-If you focus your time and energy on driving traffic to your blog (and then on to your email list, so you can continue the conversation with your readers), you’ll be building an increasingly valuable asset, instead of the goofing off that too many so-called social media marketers fall prey to.
+If you focus your time and energy on driving traffic to your website (and then on to your email list and/or membership site so you can continue the conversation with your audience), you’ll be building an increasingly valuable asset.

 How about you?